surifirstpin/biplus_documentation/docs/DataRun.md

 |is not null                   |data which is not equal to null
 |is null                       |data which is equal to null

+> To View the timeLine Filters in detaisl please go to Timeline filters document.

 **4.**  Click on **Filter** to apply the filters and extract the data based on filter applied.